tier4/edge-auto-jetson/README.md

 # edge-auto-jetson

-This repository provides a sample ROS2 environment working on a Jetson-based ECU and GMSL2-compatible cameras.
+This repository provides a sample ROS 2 environment working on a Jetson-based ECU and GMSL2-compatible cameras.

 As a sample application, the following images show object detection results using the contents of this repository.
 Various perception applications will be added in the future and you can develop them in this provided environment.